puppetlabs-toy-chest/puppetlabs-package_updates/README.md

 declare the ***package_updates*** class to any node or node group you'd like to monitor for updates.

 ### Usage

+#### Setting a scan schedule

+The module contains a single class: **package_updates**.
+This class sets up a cron job to run the puppet face and caches the result in an external fact.
+By default, the cron job runs every day at 3:00am.
+You can change that with the available class parameters.

+* minute - The minute at which to run the scan.
+Default: undef
+* hour - The hour at which to run the scan.
+Default: 3
+* month - The month of the year.
+Default: undef
+* monthday - The day of the month to run the scan.
+Default: undef
+* weekday - The day of th week to run the scan.
+Default: undef

 #### Using the Puppet Command Line Interface